 15 Minutes A Day

-My clients are busy, successful women.
-They have high-powered jobs, they are members of professional women’s organizations and they serve on non-profit boards.
-They are daughters, sisters, wives and mothers.
-Because of the many hats my clients wear, some of them initially have a difficult time believing that they can find 15 minutes a day to focus on themselves, let alone find time to pursue big dreams they have for their lives.
+My clients are busy, successful people.
+They have high-powered jobs, they are members of professional organizations and they serve on non-profit boards.
+They are daughters, sisters, wives, and mothers.
+They are sons, brothers, husbands, and fathers.
+Because of the many hats my clients wear, some of them initially have a difficult time believing that they can find 15 minutes a day to focus on themselves, let alone find time to contemplate what their big dreams are, create a blueprint to achieve them, and begin to transform their lives.

-Here are 5 things I ask some of my clients to do each day, for a total of 15 minutes, to help them get unstuck by creating space to let go, reflect, plan and be grateful.
+Here are 5 things I ask some of my clients to do each day, for a total of 15 minutes, in order to get unstuck.

 1. Clear out mental space when you wake up.